Cachexia is a complex change in the body, causing you to lose weight despite eating normally.

 It is a complex problem that is more than a loss of appetite.
-It is a complex problem.
 It involves changes in the way your body uses proteins, carbohydrates, and fat.
-You may also burn up calories faster than usual.
+You may also burn calories faster than usual.
 People with cachexia lose muscle and often fat as well.

 What happens in cachexia?

 The chemicals may make your metabolism speed up so that you use up calories faster.
 Because your body is using up energy faster than it is getting it, you can have severe weight loss.
 This can happen even if you are eating normally.

 Symptoms of cachexia

-Cachexia seems to be more common in people with lung cancer or with cancers anywhere in the digestive system.
+Cachexia is more common in people with lung cancer or with cancers anywhere in the digestive system.
 The main symptoms are:

 - severe weight loss, including loss of fat and muscle mass

 - loss of appetite

 - weakness and fatigue